 Cafés have been held at the University of Science, Pham Ngoc Thach Medical University, University of Medicine and Pharmacy, University Agriculture and Forestry and with the HCMC Young Scientist’s Club.
 Topics range from “The role of ethics in medicine”, “Health animals, happy people”, “Mangroves and the environment” and “The role of the media in the recent Hand Foot Mouth outbreak”.
 In 2014-15 we are running a series of Science Cafés with junior doctors at The Hospital for Tropical Diseases, HCMC.

-The cafés have been funded by an International Engagement Award from the Wellcome Trust and OUCRU Core awards.
+The cafés have been funded by the Wellcome Trust.